Categories

 In the birth record for Maria they list her as Anna.

-During the early years of me researching Nancy, my thinking was that they’re son William and Keziah may have named their child Samuel Baird Ackerman after Nancy’s father.
+During the early years of me researching Nancy, my thinking was that their son William and wife Keziah may have named their child Samuel Baird Ackerman after Nancy’s father.
 I have since gone away from that assumption.
-However I do believe that there may be a Samuel Baird in her family.

 Listed as Paul Aukerman Jr. Paul was born 18 Oct 1785 and died in 1877.
 He was baptised 4 Jun 1786 in Lancaster County PA.
 Paul is buried in Bear Graveyard Cumberland Co.
 PA.